 Maybe you thought, hoped, wished, or dreamed that your zombie days were over when Baby started sleeping through the night, but many parents have a second sleepy challenge to face in the second year: early rising toddlers.
-If your toddler is waking up in the wee hours of the morning and trying to start her day too soon, chances are that your day is getting an unwelcome jumpstart as well.
+If your toddler is waking up in the wee hours of the morning and trying to start his day too soon, chances are that your day is getting an unwelcome jumpstart as well.

 Why so early?

 This might be hard to hear, but waking up early is actually pretty typical of children this age.
-It could just be that Baby‘s internal clock says it’s time to get up at 6 a.m., so that’s when she leaps out of bed.
-If she seems energetic and refreshed despite the early hour, you’re looking at a typical case of Early Bird Syndrome.
+It could just be that Baby‘s internal clock says it’s time to get up at 6 a.m., so that’s when he leaps out of bed.
+If he seems energetic and refreshed despite the early hour, you’re looking at a typical case of Early Bird Syndrome.

-On the other hand, if your toddler tends to crash a few hours after waking up or takes unusually long naps during the day, it could be that she isn&;t getting enough sleep at night.
-It doesn’t make a ton of sense, but if Baby goes to bed too late, she can wake up early and feel extra tired throughout the day.
-Toddlers need 11 to 14 hours of sleep per night, so if Baby is groggy during the day, take another look at her bedtime.
+On the other hand, if your toddler tends to crash a few hours after waking up or takes unusually long naps during the day, it could be that he isn&;t getting enough sleep at night.
+It doesn’t make a ton of sense, but if Baby goes to bed too late, he can wake up early and feel extra tired throughout the day.
+Toddlers need 11 to 14 hours of sleep per night, so if Baby is groggy during the day, take another look at his bedtime.

-A third option (and the most fixable one) is that something is waking Baby up in the morning, which is what gives her the great idea to come wake you up!
+A third option (and the most fixable one) is that something is waking Baby up in the morning, which is what gives him the great idea to come wake you up!

 Is this going to be forever?

 Um…maybe.
-If there’s nothing in particular causing Baby to wake up when she does, and she is functioning well during the day, you might just have an early riser on your hands, at least until the teenage years hit.
+If there’s nothing in particular causing Baby to wake up when he does, and he is functioning well during the day, you might just have an early riser on your hands, at least until the teenage years hit.